distant-storm/glyphy-board/docs/building_plugins.md

 ## Example Directory Structure

-Here’s how your plugin directory should look:
+Here's how your plugin directory should look:

 ```
 plugins/{plugin_id}/